AlQallaf/health-tracker/README.md

 2. Open the site, go to the Setup tab, paste your Gemini API key, and hit Save (and optionally Test).
 3. Use the floating AI button or AI Day Planner; the app will cache assets for offline use once loaded online.

+## Local Tests (browser-based)

+- Open `tests/test-runner.html` via your local static server to run a small suite against a separate test IndexedDB (`healthProgressTracker_test`), keeping real data untouched.
+- Use **Run Tests** to execute and **Reset Test DB** if you want a clean slate between runs.
+- Each test shows its scenario, expected behavior, and pass/fail status.

 ## How to Continue in Next Session

 - Review this README for architecture/context.